Skip to main content

 • costs of notification and investigation (including legal costs)

-• costs arising from the attack itself (for example, extortion or ransomware)
+• costs arising from the attack itself, or to recover from the attack

 • regulatory action and penalties